5-Step Rooftop Burglary Procedure Criminals Use & What You Can Do to Stop Them

 CRIMINAL ACTION #1: Casing of the interior and exterior of the premises

 Before doing anything, criminals need to assess the layout of your store.
 To do this, they will try to get as up close and personal as possible – even visiting your store and posing as a potential customer!
 They will do their research from afar too.
-Usually the first thing any burglar will want to establish is an escape plan from a protected premises that they can execute should anything go wrong during the burglary.
+Usually, the first thing any burglar will want to establish is an escape plan from a protected premise that they can execute should anything go wrong during the burglary.

 YOUR RESPONSE: Keep note of odd or peculiar occurrences with a suspicious incident logbook.
 Make sure to review your surveillance footage for any patterns around the suspicious incidents.
 Share any information you have with your local police and ask them to increase their surveillance of your neighborhood.
 Continue sharing your experiences with crime prevention networks, as your colleagues and neighbors may have encountered and reported similar incidents.